 Discount CLEAR Membership

 If you think TSA PreCheck and Global Entry are the only ways to avoid long airport security lines, check out CLEAR.
-United started offering discount or free CLEAR membership for MileagePlus members.
+United started offering discounted and even free CLEAR membership for MileagePlus members.

 - MileagePlus Premier 1K: Free